nk2655/DA_Project_3_Data-Wrangling-with-mongoDB-openStreetMap/README.md

 5) What incentives should we increase?
 Perhaps we can refer to the experience of waze, which is a great application for navigation app.
 We can be divided different levels according to contribution, each level users will enjoy different privileges, badges and rewards.

 ##### Additional data exploration using MongoDB queries
-1) 17053 people living in this area.
+1) 1463451 people living in this area.
-2) We found most amenities are bus stations, gas stations (fuel) and schools in this area.
-Let's explorating them.
+2) We found most amenities are Parking and restaurant, it make sence for a Metropolitan area.
-3) I am a bit suprised for this result, there has many long distance bus station in this small area.
-I though there has many caltrain or city bus stations.
+3) I am not suprise to many city bus stations in this Metropolitan area.
-4) It looks like Grifo has most gas stations in this area, no much suprised for this result, but I can't belive only 1 Vista and have not some popular gas station like Shell in here.
+4) Shell, 76, Valeroand Chevron have most gas stations in this area, no much suprised for this result, They are every where in Bay Area.
-5) Pescador is the most popular restaurant in this area, they have 2 restaurant in here.
-After google it, I found this is a fish restaurant and keep a lower rate 3 in 5 stars.
-Interesting, they don't have delicious food for residents?
+5) Pizza My Heart is the most popular restaurant in this area, they have 9 restaurants in here.
+I have been there before, their pizza really taste good, but I still have a bit suprise to this result, I though Thaifood is most popular food in San Jose.

 ### 5. Conclusion
 1) The map about the city of San Jose is relatively clean so I could retrieve some interesting content.
 But still the data is not entirely clean.